 The best source of truth about SAM is with those who have the real-world experiences of implementing formal SAM programs.
 There are a range of sources, but as a software vendor, I prefer to be agnostic on this topic as this is not intended to be a promotional tool, but rather an independent, educational tool.

 That said, I do feel comfortable referring to several independent industry organizations including: The ITAM Review, The International Association of Information Technology Asset Managers, Inc. (IAITAM), and the International Business Software Managers Association (IBSMA).
 All of which provide great content, guidance, and training around SAM.

 For example, The ITAM Review provides a solid SAM Tool Selection Kit, which includes an in-depth questionnaire to assist in the process of selecting a SAM tool.
 This can serve as a great tool for internal discussion on your organization’s requirements and to help drive it towards realistic goals and expectations.

-One last thought to leave you with – if someone was to ask me: “What one thing should I focus on when establishing a SAM program?”
+One last thought to leave you with – if someone was to ask me: “What one thing should I focus on when establishing a software asset management program?”
 I would say educate yourself and your organization.
 Talk to other organizations who have built SAM programs.
 Find out about their successes and failures (i.e. lessons learned).
 Information is power.
 Don’t be afraid to ask questions and challenge generalizations where something may seem too good to be true.
 In the case of SAM, there’s the chance that this could happen if you don’t dig deeper.
 Find the truth to find success!